What are your mortgage options when moving home?

 Port your mortgage

-- Transfer your existing deal (and rate) to the new property
+- Carry your existing deal, and its rate, over to the new property

-- Avoid early repayment charges on your current deal
+- Sidestep early repayment charges on your current deal

-- May need a top-up loan for the extra amount
+- You may need a top-up loan to cover the extra amount

-- Not all mortgages are portable — check your terms
+- Not every mortgage is portable, so check your terms

 Remortgage with a new lender